top of page

 Ohio Auto Loans with No Credit

-Before you step into a dealership, it's vital to establish a clear budget for your vehicle purchase.
+Before looking for a no credit auto loan, it's vital to establish a clear budget for your vehicle purchase.
 This budget should incorporate not only the vehicle's cost but also registration fees, insurance, initial taxes, fuel, and maintenance expenses.
 Knowing your budget can help you avoid financial mistakes and buyer’s remorse.

 When purchasing a vehicle, budgeting is crucial.
 If you do not plan ahead you can end up with a high payment which could result in you defaulting on the loan and damaging your credit.
 Nerdwallet recommends spending less than 10% of your monthly income on a car payment and less than 20% overall on vehicle expenses (gas, insurance, maintenance.).
 For example, if you make $2500 per month you should aim for a payment of $250/mo or less.
 The average car payment in Ohio is $335 for used vehicles and $535 for new vehicles.